csv library provides predicates for reading and writing CSV

 csv object uses the default values

-write all non-numeric fields double-quoted (i.e. escaped).
+false to write all non-numeric fields double-quoted (i.e. escaped).

 The library objects can also be used to guess the separator used in a CSV file if necessary.
 For example: